5 Challenges, Opportunities, and Imperatives for Retailers in 2015

 Doug is president and managing partner of Dynamic Experiences Group LLC, a Lexington, MA-based retail and customer experience consulting firm dedicated to helping retailers dramatically improve their sales and performance.

 Rob Henneke works closely with retailers providing insight into processes and best practices to improve bottom line performance.
 Henneke’s depth of retail experience and rich knowledge of the IT industry allows for a complete understanding of the business process to make recommendations leading to improvements.

 Heather Raines, Partner: R3 Consulting Partners

 Heather brings over 20 years of consulting and management experience within the hospitality and retail industries.
-She has a deep knowledge of both direct commerce and multi-channel retail specializing in merchandising strategy and planning, merchandise related systems implementations and drop ship program design, implementation and execution.
+She has a deep knowledge of both direct commerce and multi-channel retail specializing in merchandising strategy and planning, merchandise related systems implementations and drop shipping program design, implementation, and execution.

 Bob Phibbs: The Retail Doctor

 Since 1994 companies worldwide have turned to Bob Phibbs, the Retail Doctor® for the proven expertise necessary to grow their sales.
 An American retail expert, Phibbs has been engaged as an entrepreneur, sales trainer, author, franchisor and customer service champion.

 Tony Ward, Partner and Director of Hard Lines Practice: Kurt Salmon

 Tony Ward leads the Hard Lines Practice within Kurt Salmon, a global management consulting firm specializing in the retail and consumer products industries.
 Mr. Ward has more than 20 years of experience in supply chain management, global product flow, transportation, sourcing and enabling technologies.

 The top 3 challenges our clients are facing are focused around creating an Omni Channel, or as we like to call it the Omni Commerce experience.
 In no particular order: